julinox/statemaquina/README.md

 # Finite State Machine (State Pattern)

 Implements the State design pattern in Go.
 This pattern allows an object to change its behavior when its internal state changes.
-This implementationprovides a flexible and scalable way to manage state transitions and actions associated with each state.
+This implementation provides a flexible and scalable way to manage state transitions and actions associated with each state.

 ## Key Components
   ```go